 BUT THEY KEPT BUYING THEM.
 (At least the gardening books, which I actively advertise, lol)

 33 books later, I have an epic fantasy series (with dragons!) that I’ve been branding and marketing.
 We have an audiobook in the works.
-I’m working on book 3 and the cover design for that – I need to get a reader magnet set up for this series.
-In the meanwhile, I’m funding all this work with my gardening novels, which have been my bread and butter.
+I’m working on book 3 and the cover design for that.
+In the meanwhile, I’m still funding all this work with my gardening novels, which have been my bread and butter.
 Now I’m taking my gardening books to a wide audience – that is, they’re available on most major retailers, not just Amazon – and I’m setting up ads for those.

 I’ve managed to publish these books with kids and a full-time job where I proofread 600 sale books a year.
 I’ll be picking up a side gig as an acquiring editor for New Degree Press as well, which starts next month.
 (I had better put that on the resume, too.)

 Every year I learn more about self-publishing.
 Every year there’s a new challenge.
-Okay, more than one. but I keep current, I keep growing and changing, and most important of all, I keep writing.
+Okay, more than one.
+But I keep current, I keep growing and changing — and most important of all, I keep writing.
 It’s exciting.
-I love it more than anything.
+I love self-publishing more than anything.
 I still don’t earn money hand over fist, but I’ve been able to stay in the black so far — and I’ll be ready to go when the day comes that my books really take off.